Salespeople get paid when they hit targets.

 Data rules the decision-making of almost every sales manager around the world.

-Insights pulled from this data rules the decision-making of the best sales managers.
+Insights pulled from this sales tracking software data helps the decision-making of the best sales managers.

 Because data without insight is just a bunch of confusing numbers.